Saturday, April 27, 2019

 to get in touch with our

-feminine side (sparse as
+feminine sides (sparse as

-it may be on some of us).
+they may be in some of us).

 But she sticks with the